hungbang/learn-terraform-aws-instance/README.md

 ```
 - Apply configuration
-- Query the outputs with the `terraform out` command
+- Query the outputs with the `terraform output` command

 # Store remote state
 - In production environments you should keep your state secure and encrypted, where your teammates can access it to collaborate on infrastructure